HellraiserCW/nodejs2024Q1-service/README.md

 ```
 npm run start:dev
 ```
-To run application in docker and watch your working directory, you should start app by:
+To run application in docker and watch your working directory, you should start app after launching Docker Desktop by:
 ```
 npm run docker:dev
 ```